I asked my sons to caption this picture from our bathroom. (Tough sometimes to have a dad who does what I do.)

 Smile & Move fans know I’m big on the importance of having a sense of urgency for others.
 It’s the 3rd principal of the Move side of things.

 How was I ready to take the video?
-To my surprise … I watched the first roll get replaced with a little more hands 20 seconds before. #MorePrivacyPlease
+20 seconds before, I watched the first roll get replaced with hands in view.
+I knew it was coming. #MorePrivacyPlease

-Today’s title is courtesy of a little back and forth at the office.
+The title of this post is courtesy of a little back and forth at the office.
 We were discussing the work sin of knowingly delivering inferior work (knowingly is what makes it a sin).
 The word ‘inferior’ seemed a little stiff.
 A thesaurus check gave us ‘second-rate’, ‘shoddy’, and ‘cheap’.

-Shoddy became shiddy and a little more middle school fun was had.
+Shoddy became shiddy and a little middle school fun was had.

 A more enjoyable day for everyone … that’s the goal.